machaj45/iotprojectg2/README.md

 # Enviroment Warner
 This is semestral work for IOT.
 That can save your live.
-In this repository you can found code for device it self and code for server side and alos code for android app that helps with seting up the device.
+In this repository you can found code for device it self and code for server side and also code for android app that helps with seting up the device.

 # How to clone this repository!